Bp3289/fullStack-JS-App/README.md

 1. Create a `seed.js` file which connects to the same Mongo DB as your `server.js` file.
 2. Add all of the questions in your hardcoded array into the DB inside this `seed.js` file.

-And finally:

-1. Go back to your Cards Controller on your front end, and replace the Heroku address in your `$http` calls with the address of your local server.

 By the end of this step, our `questionsList` on the front-end should be grabbed from our very own database.